 - Continuous integration (automated tests running, reporting and deployment)

-Each project requires its own infrastructure due the available budget and project features.
-The next picture was made during one of our brainstorms where we planned a start of a new project.
+Each project requires its infrastructure due to the available budget and project features.
+The next picture is a result of one of our brainstorms where we planned a start of a new project.

-In this particular case, our customer had a very limited budget and we built an infrastructure by following a lean startup methodology.
+In this particular case, our customer had an insufficient budget, and we built infrastructure by following a lean startup methodology.
 The result was like that:

-- Bitbucket for version control (Git) and storing the source codes because it has good prices for work with private repositories and has enough functionality.
+- Bitbucket for version control (Git) and storing the source codes because it has reasonable prices for work with private repositories and has enough functionality.